PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Integer
 -  Default: 0 (disabled)

-The minumum TTL for an ECS-specific answer to be inserted into the query cache.
+The minimum TTL for an ECS-specific answer to be inserted into the query cache.
 This condition applies in conjunction with ``ecs-ipv4-cache-bits`` or ``ecs-ipv6-cache-bits``.
 That is, only if both the limits apply, the record will not be cached.

 .. _setting-ecs-scope-zero-address: